 A digital portfolio is a body of student work that can take on a variety of formats and showcase growth, reflection, and accomplishment.
 (Read: “What is a digital portfolio for the classroom?”)

 The use cases can vary greatly depending on the class, the student’s age, and the teacher.
 A capstone or graduation projects that showcase highlights from elementary school will be different than a digital portfolio used to capture and reflect on daily learning throughout the year.
+The contents of a digital portfolio serve as data to inform formative assessment.
+Unlike traditional evaluations, formative assessment is ongoing, allowing teachers to identify areas where your student may be struggling or excelling.
+For example, if a student does not meet the curricular objectives in math throughout the term, this may indicate a need for extra support or enrichment on specific concepts or skills.

 How will my student's portfolio be evaluated?